-What w e want to do How we intend to achieve it Who will lead on it Timescale Outcomes/Impact RAG 3.2.1 100% of cases to continue to have SMART objectives Pathways and Planning part of Asset plus to be Jane Bennett Esthi Raja July 23/ Ongoing Caseworkers and managers have received external set with clear and concise completed in a child- Zoe Adamson training in relation to SMART target dates. focussed and friendly way.
-Shelley Holsgrove planning.
-The quality of plans Catherine Marshall
+What w e want to do How we intend to achieve it Who will lead on it Timescale Outcomes/Impact RAG 3.2.1 100% of cases to continue to have SMART objectives set with clear and concise target dates.
+Pathways and Planning part of Asset plus to be completed in a child- focussed and friendly way.
+Jane Bennett Esthi Raja Zoe Adamson Shelley Holsgrove Catherine Marshall July 23/ Ongoing Caseworkers and managers have received external training in relation to SMART planning.
+The quality of plans